imvinod/Self-Driving-Car-Nano-Degree-Udacity/CarND-Advanced-LaneLines-P4/writeup.md

 ![Undistorted chessboard](./output_images/chessboard_undistorted.png)

 #### 2. Example of a distortion-corrected image.
 Having obtained correction coefficients, We can undistort any and every image taken from this particular camera.
-Using `cv2.undistort()`, this test image was undistorted.<br>
+Using `cv2.undistort()`, this test image was undistorted.

 ![Undistorted Test Image](./output_images/undistorted1.png)

 #### 3. Create a thresholded binary image with color transforms and gradients.